-One says $X$ is \emph{$(\delta)$--hyperbolic} when for all $e,a,b,c \in X$, and $X$ is hyperbolic when it is $(\delta)$--hyperbolic for some $\delta \geq 0$.
-When $X$ is a geodesic space this is equivalent to other standard definitions of hyperbolicity (such as $\delta$--thin or $\delta$--slim triangles), although the $\delta$ involved may not agree.
+One says $X$ is \emph{$(\delta)$-hyperbolic} when for all $e,a,b,c \in X$, and $X$ is hyperbolic when it is $(\delta)$-hyperbolic for some $\delta \geq 0$.
+When $X$ is a geodesic space this is equivalent to other standard definitions of hyperbolicity (such as $\delta$-thin or $\delta$-slim triangles), although the $\delta$ involved may not agree.

-When $X$ is $(0)$--hyperbolic and geodesic---that is, an $\mathbb{R}$--tree---$(a \cdot b)_e$ is the distance from $e$ to the geodesic between $a$ and $b$.
-Correspondingly, in a $(\delta)$--hyperbolic geodesic space every pair of geodesics from $e$ to $a$ and to $b$, both parametrized by arc--length, $6 \delta$--fellow--travel for approximately $(a \cdot b)_e$ and then diverge (by the \emph{insize} characterization of hyperbolicity of \cite[page~408]{BH1}).
-Indeed: \begin{lemma} In a $(\delta)$--hyperbolic geodesic metric space, for every geodesic $[a,b]$ connecting $a$ and $b$
+When $X$ is $(0)$-hyperbolic and geodesic---that is, an $\mathbb{R}$-tree---$(a \cdot b)_e$ is the distance from $e$ to the geodesic between $a$ and $b$.
+Correspondingly, in a $(\delta)$-hyperbolic geodesic space every pair of geodesics from $e$ to $a$ and to $b$, both parametrized by arc-length, $6 \delta$-fellow-travel for approximately $(a \cdot b)_e$ and then diverge (by the \emph{insize} characterization of hyperbolicity of \cite[page~408]{BH1}).
+Indeed: \begin{lemma} In a $(\delta)$-hyperbolic geodesic metric space, for every geodesic $[a,b]$ connecting $a$ and $b$

 \end{lemma}